Village Halls & Community Buildings Advisory Service

-The simplest way to become a subscriber to the Village Hall & Community Buildings Service is to download the Subscriber Application Form 2017-18 and return it with the appropriate payment using the details located at the bottom of the form.
+To become a subscriber to the Village Hall & Community Buildings Advisory Service, please download the Subscriber application form 2020 and return it with the appropriate payment using the details located at the bottom of the form.

-If you have any questions regarding the subscription process or require any further details, please contact the administrator:
+If you have any questions regarding the Advisory service, subscription process or require any further details, then please contact us.

 Sussex Community Buildings Advisory Group

 The Sussex Community Buildings Advisory Group is made up of volunteers involved in running community buildings across East and West Sussex.

 It works to identify key issues affecting their operation, bringing together knowledge and practical expertise to support halls in Sussex, but also to improve the funding and legislative environment for volunteer-run community buildings.